 I wanted a cute shaped dollhouse that fit Barbies AND looked good with Barbie furniture.
 Good luck, right?
 That’s what I thought.
 At least the KidKraft Dollhouse fit 2 of my requirements, so I settled on that.
 Barbie would just have to stay out of heels, and lose a little weight.
 We were going to make that matching furniture work.

 It didn’t take long for my precious little girls to decorate the dollhouse with markers and nail polish.
 The furniture got stepped on, broken, and lost.
 The whole thing was quickly going to pot.
 So, I tried not to fret about it, thinking I would find a way to fix it up in a couple years…when the girls grew out of their ‘color on everything’ stage…one of the longest stages of my life.

 So, it’s been a couple years now and I decided that I wanted to give the girls new dollhouse furniture for Christmas, so they could use their dollhouse again.
+A real dollhouse remodel.
 I couldn’t bring myself to buy the matching furniture again, because it was just too small for Barbie.
 So, I decided I would just summon some ambition, and remodel the dollhouse so that it looked nice with Barbie brand furniture.